Diversity Taxon Names

 To set the source for the columns in the file, select the step of a

-table listed underneath the Merge step.
-All
+table listed underneath the

 columns available for importing data will be listed in the central part